Building a product that stands out in the B2B marketplace has never been more difficult.

 The problem with this model is that we’re setting ourselves up for failure—either we won’t be able to respond quickly enough or we’re developing our products without input early enough.

-Product teams need a better way to incorporate customer feedback into every stage of the product development cycle—from concept-to-recycle.
+Product teams need a better way to incorporate customer feedback when creating a product roadmap—from concept-to-recycle.

-This playbook will help your team understand how to use LoopVOC to:
+This product roadmap playbook will help your team understand how to use LoopVOC to:

 Whether you’ve identified a problem with declining sales and retention, want to proactively ensure that your R&D strategy is competitive, or understand whether customers are finding value in new releases—the first step is to collect customer feedback.